 THE SUMMER YOUTH VOCATIONAL PROGRAM

 As students are getting close to completing their high school education, they begin to think about what they want to do in their future.
 Will it be college or do they want to get into the work force?
 To help them with this major life decision, HKNC successfully implemented a Summer Youth Vocational Program (SYVP) after the signing into law of the Workforce Innovation and Opportunity Act (WIOA) in 2014.
 WIOA is a federal program that provides support for expanding the training opportunities for all individuals with disabilities who have employment as a goal.
-The Center’s SYVP is a six-week program for transition age deaf-blind students who are interested in job exploration and skills development for future employment.
+The Center’s SYVP is a six-week program for transition age DeafBlind participants who are interested in job exploration and skills development for future employment.
 Last summer, HKNC hosted two SYVP sessions – with participants from Washington, Alaska, Arizona, Nebraska, and California.

-In addition to having the opportunity to participate in community work experiences in paid positions, the students learn how to write a resume and cover letter.
+In addition to having the opportunity to participate in community work experiences in paid positions, the participants learn how to write a resume and cover letter.
 They develop interviewing and self-advocacy skills as well as skills to compete in the job market and more.
 They also receive basic training in O & M, adaptive technology and communication strategies specific to the workplace.
-In the past, the students have worked in a variety of industries and settings ranging from retail and food services to data entry and local government.
+In the past, the participants have worked in a variety of industries and settings ranging from retail and food services to data entry and local government.

 The SYVP is coordinated by HKNC’s Vocational Services Department and, this year, was staffed by three job coaches from the University of North Carolina – Greensboro.
-Each student benefits from person-centered work experiences in the community with appropriate support.
-In addition, the HKNC team works with each students’ home educational and vocational rehabilitation teams to create a successful transition plan for them as they leave high school and enter the adult world.
+Each participant benefits from person-centered work experiences in the community with appropriate support.
+In addition, the HKNC team works with each participants’ home educational and vocational rehabilitation teams to create a successful transition plan for them as they leave high school and enter the adult world.